knqyf263/pet/README.md

 [ping]: ping 8.8.8.8 #network #google
 ```

-You can exec snipet with filtering the tag
+You can exec snippet with filtering the tag

 ```
 pet exec -t google